jackkwok/JKExpandTableView/README.md

 * Single-selectable sub-table.
 * Mixing multi-selectable and single-selectable sub-tables within a single JKExpandTableView.
 * Customizable background/foreground colors and fonts.
-* Optional icons (item icon, selection indicator icon).
+* Optional customizable icons (item icon, selection indicator icon).

 ## Implementation Details
 This overview is written for liked-minded developers interested in contributing to this library.